DFE-Digital/teaching-vacancies/README.md

 ### Indexing the vacancies

-Index the test vacancies in Elasticsearch
+Index the vacancies in Elasticsearch, both in the development and test environments

 ```bash
 bin/drake elasticsearch:vacancies:index